 Remember that you must be certified before you can plunge into the deep blue sea.
-Though many island resorts offer diving packages—which include PADI certification—training before your trip may cut down the overall cost and allow you to start exploring from day one.
-All divers are required to purchase the mandatory $25 nature tag, which you must attach to your scuba gear.
-The fee grants you one year of unlimited diving, and the proceeds help maintain Bonaire Marine Park.
+Though many resorts offer diving packages, training before your trip may cut down on overall costs and allow you to dive right in on day one.
+All divers are required to purchase the mandatory $45 nature tag, which you must attach to your scuba gear.
+The fee grants you one year of unlimited diving, and the proceeds help maintain the Bonaire National Marine Park.

-You don't necessarily have to strap on an oxygen tank in order to see Bonaire's colorful coral; instead, try a snorkeling cruise to Klein Bonaire with Compass Bonaire.
-In addition to providing the necessary equipment and instruction, the cruise also includes snacks and soda from an on-board chef.
-Half-day sail and snorkeling cruises start at $55 per person.
-Snorkelers and swimmers are also required to purchase the mandatory nature tag, but are only required to pay $10.
+However, you don't have to strap on an oxygen tank to see Bonaire's colorful reefs.
+Instead, try a snorkeling cruise to Klein Bonaire with a tour company like Compass Bonaire.
+In addition to providing the necessary equipment and instruction, these sailings include sodas and snacks prepared by an onboard chef.
+Half-day sailing and snorkeling cruises start at $60 per person.
+Snorkelers and swimmers are required to purchase a nature tag, but they will only pay $25.

 If you want to venture out on your own, large yellow rocks on the roadside visibly mark dive sites.
 The beach at 1000 Steps is a popular diving and snorkeling spot with locals and travelers alike because of the abundance of staghorn corals and other marine life.
 Or, fall all the way down the rabbit hole at the popular Alice in Wonderland shore dive spot.
 Borrowing its name from Lewis Carroll's time-honored novel, Alice in Wonderland offers divers and snorkelers the chance to stumble into a fantasy world of gorgonian corals, turtles and colorful fish.
 To learn more about Bonaire's dive sites and to see a complete list of diving operators, check out the Bonaire Tourism website.